 Doors and drawers can range from basic to mid range melamine, thermolaminate or vinyl wrap, high end gloss and woodgrain boards, right up to two pac luxury finishes and solid timber.

-Kitchen Benchtops vary from laminate to solid timber to solid surface up to natural stone, granite and marble.
+Kitchen Benchtops vary from laminate to solid timber to quartz up to natural stone, granite and marble.

 Kitchen Splashbacks vary from acrylic to glass, tiles, solid surface, natural stone or stainless steel.

-Appliances vary massively from the budget end to the obscenely expensive.
-If you really want to you can spend $45,000 on a fridge, $15,000 on a cooktop and $25,000 on an oven.
+Appliances vary massively from the budget end to the sky’s the limit.
 Generally, most people have a measured approach to buying appliances and spend between $2,000 and $10,000 depending on chosen brands and value perceptions.

 Given the broad range of options that affect the final price of your new kitchen, how do you design a kitchen you’ll enjoy for many years without breaking the bank?
 Talk with your designer about your negotiable and non-negotiable wishes and be upfront if you are working to a strict budget.